ociswap/radix-event-stream/README.md

 });
 ```

 Initialize some type implementing `TransactionStream`.
 There is a Gateway stream available out of the box.
+Then, start the `TransactionStreamProcessor`.
+That's it!

 ```Rust
 let stream =